xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/new_lesson.md

 (You might want to run this more than once in case you are experiencing some system noise.)

 We know that Gauss-Seidel is a better smoother than Jacobi.
-There are two ways of using Gauss-Seidel whilst keeping the preconditioner symmetric: you can either use different directions in the sweeps in pre- and post-smoothing, or use a symmetric Gauss-Seidel smoother for both.
+There are two ways of using Gauss-Seidel while keeping the preconditioner symmetric: you can either use different directions in the sweeps in pre- and post-smoothing, or use a symmetric Gauss-Seidel smoother for both.

 Make the required changes in the input file and compare the timings with the Jacobi case.